dnesteryuk/site_prism.vcr/README.md

 end
 ```

-*Note:* Using the second way, you can override a default waiter which was specified while describing SitePrism element.
+*Note:* Using the second way, you can override a default waiter which was specified while defining SitePrism element.

 In this case once we meet an expectation defined in a waiter, Vcr cassettes will be ejected and you will avoid issues with mixing unexpected cassettes.
 If you don't specify a waiter, you have to eject them manually: